We are happy to announce the following guests attending the 2025 festival. More guests are added as they are confirmed, so check back soon!

 Swedish director Mats Udd is known for his distinctive visual style and long career in music videos, having directed more than 120 productions.

-His short horror film Don’t Be Afraid is nominated for the Finn Fantastic Films Award.
+His short horror film Don’t Be Afraid won the Méliès d'Or at Sitges Film Festival and is now nominated for the Finn Fantastic Films Award.

 Swedish director, writer, and producer Lukas Sjögren (born 1995) runs the Stockholm-based company Förbannade Myror and is this year’s recipient of Filmstaden Kultur’s Grant for Best Upcoming Filmmaker.